mw44118/splash-financial-code-test/README.rst

     functions and they can understand how to maintain and update this code.

-    In fact, a savvy-enough business analyst could run these queries themselves.
+    In fact, savvy-enough business analysts could write these queries themselves.

 Ideas for improvement